mrc2rules/CAIE_PastPaperOpener/README.md

 ## Installation
 > [!IMPORTANT]
-> Apps with `.bat` format, like this app, trigger a warning from your browser and Windows, regardless of whether they are harmful or not.
+> Apps with `.bat` file format like this app, trigger a warning from Windows and your browser, regardless of whether they are harmful or not.
 >
 > You can safely ignore it.
 ### Steps